google/WebFundamentals/src/content/en/fundamentals/media/manipulating/cheatsheet.md

 supported codecs.
 Not all steps are possible with Shaka Packager, so I'll use ffmpeg when I need to.

-1. Convert the file type, video codec and bitrate.
+1. Convert the file type, video codec, and bitrate.

     The default pixel format, yuv420p is used because one isn't supplied in the command line.
 The app will give you an error message that it is deprecated.